Dermatitis Discussion

 Atopic – A chronic skin disease directly related to the increased itching that is associated with eczema.
 Many times the itching becomes unbearable – enough to make normal activities difficult.
 It is common for the condition to form during childhood.
 There have been many studies that classify this specific type of dermatitis as a genetic disorder.

 Contact – Once a person comes into contact with any triggers they can experience burning, itching, redness.
 This particular form of eczema can be hard to pinpoint because of the magnitude of things we come into contact with on a daily basis.
 In most cases a red rash appears (in some cases immediately, and in others it may take a few days).
 It takes anywhere from 3-4 weeks to clear up.
-If you notice the rash is not going away you should contact your dermatologist.
+If you notice the rash is not going away you should contact your dermatologist for further advice or dermatitis treatment

 Dyshidrotic / Hand– Itching and burning occur in the following areas: soles of the feet, palms of the hands and sides of the fingers.
 Hand dermatitis many times comes because of a person’s profession, meaning the irritant or trigger can be associated with something they come in contact with at work.
 This is not limited to the hands only.
 When eczema forms on any area of the body, due to a person’s profession, it is known as occupational dermatitis.